-Supporting actions Progress made 2017/19 a) Provision of communication support to patients with a communication disability when healthcare is provided.
-Offer at the front of documents All NHS Grampian leaflets, booklets and other published material already contains information at the front of who to contact if you wish to have the item provided in another language or format.
+already contains information at the front of who to contact if you wish to have the item provided in another language or format.
+I information is provided in minimum font size 14 or larger.
+All requests for NHS Grampian information in other formats such a large print, audio and Braille, etc, are met promptly.
+Information for patients and relatives with a sight problem Most people with a sight problem can read written material, with adaptation, if it is clearly written.
+All new information leaflets, booklets and NHS Grampian published material complies with requirements of the Royal National Institute for the Blind (RNIB "Good Practice Guidelines", as contained in the RNIB publication.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 For example: a) Provision of communication support to patients with a Offer at the front of documents All NHS Grampian leaflets, booklets and other published material already contains information at the front of who to contact if you wish to have the item provided in another language or format.
 This information is provided in minimum font size 14 or larger.
 All requests for NHS Grampian information in other formats such as large print, audio and Braille, etc, are met promptly.
 Information for patients and relatives with a sight problem Most people with a sight problem can read written material, without adaptation, if it is clearly written.
 All new information leaflets, booklets and NHS Grampian published material complies with the requirements of the Royal National Institute for the Blind (RNIB) "Good Practice Guidelines", as contained in the RNIB publication: "See it right, making information accessible for people with sight problems.
 For example:

-- all material is in minimum font size 12, in a sans serif font - there is a good colour contrast between the print and the background - text is justified left
+- there is a good colour contrast between the print and the background - · text is justified left